xyzsre/public/kube_basics_lab_1vm/README.md

 ## Troubleshooting Guide - Issues Found & Fixed

-During testing, we encountered and resolved several common Kubernetes issues.
-Here's a comprehensive guide to troubleshooting with real examples and solutions.

 ### Issue 1: Swap Not Disabled (Cluster Won't Start)
 **Problem:** `kubelet.service` fails with "running with swap on is not supported"